-Jindal privatized much of the Medicaid program in 2012.
+Jindal privatized much of the Medicaid program in 2012, shifting two-thirds of its patients to the insurance model.
 Medicaid recipients in Bayou Health choose from — or are assigned to — one of five privately operated networks of primary care doctors, specialists and hospitals.

 Lawmakers wanted details of whether the privatization delivered the improved health outcomes and cost savings that the Jindal administration promised for the multibillion-dollar Medicaid program.

 Purpera's office said the report submitted by the health department covered only July 2012 through June 2013, leaving out the first five months of the Bayou Health program.

 Auditors also said the report didn't include data that allowed comparisons between Bayou Health and the previous method for handling Medicaid patient care, though that was the intention of lawmakers who sought the report.

 "This lack of comparability renders most comparisons of Bayou Health data to legacy Medicaid data skewed and not useful," auditors wrote.